 Various types of supply are exempt from VAT.
-Please note that you cannot deduct input tax in the case of an exempt supply.
+Please note that you cannot deduct input tax in relation to an exempt supply.
 In other words, you are not entitled to recover the VAT charged on the costs you incur in making such supplies.

-The following are some of the supplies that are exempt from VAT:
+Broadly speaking, the following supplies are exempt from VAT:

-- educational services - medical services by licensed medical professionals and institutes - services provided by sports clubs to their members - goods and services of a social and cultural nature - financial services - domiciliary care - day-care - services performed by composers, writers and journalists.
+- the letting and sale of immovable property (see chapter 4); - educational services; - medical services; - certain supplies of goods and services of a social and cultural nature; - financial services: - services performed by composers, writers and journalists.